9 Early Signs of a Heart Attack

 How can you prevent a heart attack?

-Eighty-five percent of heart damage occurs within the first two hours of a heart attack.
-Know these early signs of a heart attack and act on them immediately — before heart damage occurs.
+Up to 85% of heart damage can occur within the first two hours of a heart attack.
+Know these early heart attack symptoms and act on them immediately — before any damage occurs.

 • Be alert for a heart attack in yourself or someone around you.
 Becoming an active bystander could save a life.

-• When in doubt, call 911 at the early signs of heart attack.
+• When in doubt, call 911 about heart attack signs.
 First responders have the medical technology to quickly save a life.

 Heart attack risk factors

 Several risk factors increase your chance of having a heart attack.
 Many are controllable by making changes to your lifestyle.
-Discuss your personal risk factors with your doctor, including:
+Discuss your personal risk of a heart attack with your doctor, including:

 • Chest pain, pressure, aching or tightness that may come and go